 Consciousness, in the broad sense of awareness, is identical to (or at least prerequisite for) causation.
 That is, an “entity”* must have an awareness of its environment in order for that environment to have a “causal” influence on it.
 Awareness in this view is the nothing other than the coupling of a given entity with the systems in its environment with which it interacts.
 This is true at any level of organization—from the smallest subatomic particles through the largest structures of cosmos.
-(Whitehead: proto-consciousness; Pirsig: experience)
+(Whitehead: proto-consciousness; Pirsig: experience.)
+That is, every causal interaction generates a self/other distinction that has an interior (subjective felt experience) and exterior (objectively observable appearance).

 The logic of natural selection has engineered self-referential consciousness in organisms such that each has a survival instinct.
 This provides the internal motivation for self-caused actions as external inputs are processed with respect to the survival imperative relative to the self-model.
 This organization generates the range of organismic responses from attraction/reversion to pleasure/pain, depending on the sophistication of the self model.